foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/dsp_lab3_dsp_lib.rst

 Part 4.
 Test
 -----------------

-To test the example below an example program needs to be created that has two loops of matrix multiplications with and without DSP library.
+To test the example below an example program that has two loops of matrix multiplications with and without DSP library needs to be created.

 Both examples are to be compiled with DSP extensions, with the following options set: